Skip to main content

 The historical locations of Bootstrap libs have (finally) been changed.

-This may have an impact but only if you include them specifically using hardcoded paths (e.g. in a standalone external object page).
+This may have an impact only if included specifically using hardcoded paths (e.g. in a standalone external object page).

-This should not be the case as we provide Java methods to include these libs properly without having to know where they are located (see bellow).
+This should not be the case, as Java methods are provided to include these libraries properly without requiring knowledge of their locations (see below).

 tip